 Foam rolling is a great way of making recovery days count – with a pro-recovery effort that will aid you in performing better when you next step foot in the gym.
 These are ridiculously cheap, and you really don’t need anything fancy: buy a simple, untextured, hard foam roller.
 The knobs and patterns don’t matter – that’s what a massage ball is for.

 There are many great options on the market available very cheaply.
 The only real criteria you need for a foam roller are firmness and durability.
-Firmness ensures that it’s going to do its job without compromising for your weight – molded plastic is great for this.
+Firmness ensures that it’s going to do its job without compromising your weight – molded plastic is great for this.
 Durability is simple: you don’t want it to break!

 If you want a vibrating foam roller, you should check out this guide.